 Who would I recommend The Hero With a Thousand Faces summary to?

-The 35-year-old person who is passionate about mythology and folk tales, the 27-year-old entrepreneur who is looking for motivation and inspiration in other’s life stories, or the Harry Potter, Lord of the Rings, or Star Wars fan who loves magical stories.
+The 27-year-old entrepreneur who is looking for motivation and inspiration in other’s life stories, the 35-year-old English professor who is passionate about mythology and folk tales, and the Harry Potter, Lord of the Rings, or Star Wars fan who loves magical stories.